 Only 0.4% of black women are licensed architects in the US, and there's similar discrepancies in urban planning, landscape architecture and other professions that impact our natural and built environment.
-This homogeneity in leadership does not reflect the diversity in our country, and excludes vast amounts of talent and brain power that can be used to collectively tackle our world’s most challenging issues.
+This homogeneity in leadership does not reflect the diversity in our communities, and excludes vast amounts of talent and brain power that can be used to collectively tackle our world’s most challenging issues.
 Recognition of these injustices led me to create WATER BLOCK, and in turn, WATER BLOCK Kids.
-There is great need for projects and policies that support the growth and representation of environmental leaders from underrepresented groups.

 MOTIVATION FOR AND COMMITMENT TO CREATING A BETTER AND MORE SUSTAINABLE PLANET

 "My personal and professional experiences, as a young black woman from New Orleans, have defined the “why” behind my work and shaped my career trajectory.
-After Hurricane Katrina, I remember the fear that many people had about returning home to recover.
-In the years following, exclusionary recovery practices disregarded the city’s most vulnerable populations, and perpetuated social inequalities and factors of displacement.
-This experience introduced me to environmental justice, and continues to inspire me to create opportunities that provide greater access for communities of colour and low income people to engage and lead in environmental conversations."
+After Hurricane Katrina, exclusionary recovery practices disregarded our city’s most vulnerable populations, and perpetuated social inequalities and factors of displacement.
+This experience introduced me to environmental justice, and continues to inspire me to create opportunities that provide greater access to design and environmental conversations."